crs4/pydoop/docs/installation.rst

 On Ubuntu
 .........

-On Ubuntu or Debian you can install the dependencies with the following command::
+On Debian/Ubuntu you can install the dependencies with the following command::

   sudo apt-get install python libboost-python-dev openssl